heyoeyo/muggled_dpt/README.md

 While the focus of this implementation is on readability, there are also some performance improvements (40-60% on my GPU at least) due to caching of positional encodings (at the cost of higher VRAM usage!).

+## Usage

+The purpose of this repo is not really to provide a usable tool/implementation of the DPT depth prediction models, instead the focus is on providing an easy to follow code base, to help understand how the model(s) are structured.
+The plan is to (eventually) include READMEs in each major folder detailing the different parts of the codebase.

 ## Getting started

 This repo includes two demo scripts, [run_image.py](https://github.com/heyoeyo/muggled_dpt/blob/main/run_image.py) and [run_video.py](https://github.com/heyoeyo/muggled_dpt/blob/main/run_video.py).
 To use these scripts, you'll need to first have [Python](https://www.python.org/) (v3.6+) installed, then set up a virtual environment and install some additional requirements.